mozilla/learning.mozilla.org/README.md

 node --version
 ```

-If you need to install a different version of node, Node Version Manager (nvm) is a helpful tool.
+If you need to install node, or switch to a different version of node, Node Version Manager (nvm) is a helpful tool.
-To use nvm for managing different versions of node, first install prerequisite libraries using:
+To use nvm for installing and managing different versions of node, first install prerequisite libraries using:

 ```
 sudo apt-get update